Vang Vieng was an amazing town and I really wish I had more pictures to share with you! You see what happened was tubing.

 Decked out in headlamps we set off to climb the steep jagged rocks, I mean steps, up to the cave.
 Finally at the top, huffing to catch our breath we looked in to find a steep descent.
-The poor boy that came with is got stuck assisting all of us ladies down the muddy rock.
+If we had known what an intense outdoor adventure this would be, we could have probably been better prepared by getting some sturdy shoes and other handy equipment, maybe from an rei boise store, before we came here.
+But we hadn’t, so what we had was what we got.
+The poor boy that came with had gotten stuck assisting all of us ladies down the muddy rock.
 Well aren’t we just so outdoorsy?

 The inside of the cave was astonishingly huge and eerily cool with small rays of light sneaking in through the rare openings in the cave walls.
 Somehow a Buddha shrine had been set up at the bottom.
 This was the kind of cave you could get lost in.
 I just wish I’d had the proper shoes and gear to actually explore.

 When we climbed back out we were greeted by the sound of thunder just before the skies opened back up on us.
 Remember how we had to climb jagged rocks up to this cave?
 Well they were steep, with bamboo tied between nearby trees as the only assistance, and now they were slippery.
 Clinging on to the bamboo railings, we slowly descended giving up hope that we could keep anything dry.
 I’m not sure how my poor camera survived.